mobingilabs/docs/getting-started/adding-gcp-account.md

 ![](../.gitbook/assets/permissions%20%281%29.png)

 Now go to ALM's "General Settings" menu and go "Setup Credentials".
 Select GCP and fill up the required fields.
-Under "Service Account" field, copy and paste all the contents of the Service Account JSON file you create from the previous steps.
+Under "Service Account" field, copy and paste all the contents of the Service Account JSON file you created from the previous steps.

 ![](../.gitbook/assets/addgcpcred%20%281%29.png)